NMW (Age 18-20) — 25 hours per week After Tax 2025-26

 Workers aged 18 to 20 are entitled to the National Minimum Wage of £10.00/hr from April 2025.
 The higher National Living Wage (£12.21/hr) applies from age 21.

-What is the effective tax rate on minimum wage at 25 hours a week?
+How much tax do I actually pay on minimum wage working 25 hours a week?

 The effective tax rate (Income Tax + NI as % of gross) on £13,000 annual gross is 0.92%.
 Income Tax is £86 and National Insurance is £34.
 Total deductions: £120/year.